The structure of polynomial growth for tree automata/transducers and MSO set queries: Conclusion

 The theorem stated below is one of the most powerful available results concerning the growth rate of transducers (on strings or trees).
 It concerns linear growth, and we consider that extending it to polynomial growth is a major open problem. \begin{theorem}[{\cite{Maneth03,EngelfrietIM21}}] It is decidable whether the composition of a sequence of functions, each defined by a macro tree transducer, has linear growth; and if it does, then it is effectively equivalent to a tree-to-tree MSO transduction. \end{theorem}

 This was originally stated and proved by Maneth~\cite[Theorems~1~and~2]{Maneth03}, by induction over the length of the composition.
-The case of a single MTT, namely \Cref{cor:em}, plays a key role in the inductive step --- not just in the base case.
-Engelfriet, Inaba and Maneth~\cite{EngelfrietIM21} later reproved \Cref{thm:comp-mtt} by a similar induction based on tree-walking tree transducers / MSO transductions with sharing instead, using the fact that
+The case of a single MTT, namely \Cref{thm:em}, plays a key role in the inductive step --- not just in the base case.
+Engelfriet, Inaba and Maneth~\cite{EngelfrietIM21} later reproved \Cref{thm:comp-mtt} by a similar induction based on tree-walking tree transducers / MSO transductions with sharing (MSOTS, i.e.\ $\unfold \circ \text{MSOT}$) instead, using the fact that

-Their inductive step thus depends on the case of a single MSOTS, but we are not aware of any previous proof of this case that does not go through \Cref{cor:em} on MTTs.
-By deducing it from \Cref{thm:msosi-min} + \Cref{prop:twt-msosi}, we simplify part of the proof of \Cref{thm:comp-mtt}.
+Their inductive step thus depends on the case of a single MSOTS.\@ We are not aware of any previous proof of this case that does not go through \Cref{thm:em} on MTTs, but we can give a new proof as a direct application of \Cref{thm:msosi-min}.
+Indeed, the inclusion of MSOTS in MSO set interpretations is not only a special case of \Cref{prop:msot-msots}, but a direct consequence of \Cref{lem:msosi-closure-prop} --- which just composes logical transformations by simple syntactic substitution.

-Why does this simplification succeed?
-One major reason is that we work as little as possible with machine models for tree-to-tree functions, and focus on logical interpretations.
+Another source of simplicity in our proof is to work as little as possible with machine models for tree-to-tree functions, and focus on logical interpretations.
 The proof of dimension minimization (\Cref{thm:msosi-min}) leverages the flexibility of the syntax of MSO (set) interpretations to reduce the problem to reparameterizing the domain query: we do not have to worry about how the order is defined on the output structure.
 Meanwhile, combinatorial arguments on macro tree transducers --- or on the characterization of MSOTS by tree-walking transducers, used by Engelfriet et al.~\cite{EngelfrietIM21} to prove \Cref{thm:comp-mtt} --- do not decouple the size of the output from its shape.
-In this vein, it seems likely that the \enquote{pruning} arguments in~\cite{EngelfrietIM21} can also be simplified by working with the logical definition of MSOTS.
+In this vein, it seems likely that the \enquote{pruning} arguments in~\cite{EngelfrietIM21}, used in the inductive step, can also be simplified by working with the logical definition of MSOTS.